dfinity/portal/docs/developer-docs/functionality/bitcoin/bitcoin.md

 In contrast to the mainnet deployments of the feature, which integrate with Bitcoin testnet and Bitcoin mainnet, respectively, the SDK integrates with a locally-running bitcoind node in regression testing (regtest) mode.
 Using bitcoind in regtest mode is the preferred way of Bitcoin development.
 To facilitate our developers as best as possible, we integrated the SDK with bitcoind in regtest mode to bring the best Bitcoin development experience to the IC.
 Both development and automated testing of smart contracts are first done in the local environment.

 The Bitcoin adapter of the single replica running the local SDK environment connects to the local bitcoind node instead of multiple nodes of Bitcoin testnet or mainnet.
+To see the relevant flags on dfx, please look at the output of `dfx start --help`.

 ### Bitcoin testnet on IC mainnet